Famous Bad People: Abraham (Genesis 12, 16, 20)

 The Lessons

 Abraham’s story is a comfort to me.
 There are a lot of times that I want to trust God, but I don’t understand what my role is and what God’s role is going to be as well.
-There are times in our lives, that despite all of our faith, we reach a crossroads and we need to make a decision.
+There are times in our lives, that despite all of our faith, we reach a crossroads, and we need to make a decision.
 Do we buy the house or don’t we?
 Do we take this job or wait for something better?
 Do we marry this person or do we stay single?
 We pray about these decisions, but God doesn’t answer, at least in a way that makes sense.
 So then we either have to decide to wait, sometimes indefinitely, or to go ahead and make a decision, without any assurance that the decision we’re about to make is what God wants us to do.
 What do we do in those cases?

 Should Abraham have tried to have his own child through Hagar?
 Was he circumventing what God wanted to do?
 Yes, in hindsight, but at the time he probably thought he was just doing his part.
 Should he have stretched the truth about his wife to save his life?
-He did cross an ethical line there, but it seems that he thought he was doing the right thing – just using common sense to avoid a really bad situation.
+He did cross an ethical line there, but it seems that he thought he was doing the right thing – just using common sense to avoid a terrible situation.

 As I thought about Abraham’s life, some lessons came home to me that are very relevant in my life.

-1. Even godly people sometimes have a hard time knowing what to do.
+Even godly people sometimes have a hard time knowing what to do.

 I don’t know if that makes you feel better or worse, but sometimes even godly people, spiritual giants, have a hard time knowing what decision to make.
 It’s not easy.
 Here’s Abraham, a hero of the faith, and he faces these situations in which he just doesn’t know, and the solution that he chooses ends up being the wrong one.
 There are times that even those of us who are really trying to follow God just don’t know which course of action to take.
 There are sometimes no easy answers.

 It’s four years ago tomorrow that I started at Richview – that’s hard to believe.
-When I was making the decision to come to Richview, I prayed ab out it, I talked to friends and family about it, I prayed about it some more, and in the end I felt like I made the decision that God wanted me to make.
+When I was making the decision to come to Richview, I prayed about it, I talked to friends and family about it, I prayed about it some more, and in the end I felt like I made the decision that God wanted me to make.
 But I just wasn’t sure.
 I remember talking to a friend, and saying, “What if I made the wrong decision?
 What if I go to Richview and it’s a disaster?
 What do I do then?”
 Don’t worry – I think it was the right decision, and I believe God was leading me here, but sometimes it’s hard to know.
-I’ve heard of pastors who have gone to churches and it seems like it was a huge mistake.
+I’ve heard of pastors who have gone to churches, and it seems like it was a huge mistake.
 Didn’t they pray?
 Yes, they did.
 But sometimes it’s hard to know, even for a godly person, what to do.

 I don’t know if that makes you feel better or worse about whatever decision you may be facing.
 It may make you feel worse.
 I’m not saying that there aren’t times that God makes his will known, and that it’s very clear.
 But there are other times that we can pray and at the end of it all, we just don’t know.
 Sometimes it’s hard to know, even after we pray about it, if we’re making the right decision or not.